Zilliqa/ZIP/zips/zip-11.md

 the commission rate to a high value.
 The contract restricts operators from changing the commission more than once during the same reward cycle (i.e, within a day).
-Additionally, to avoid drastic spike or drip in the commission rate for SSN operator, the commission change rate per cycle is bounded by `maxcommchangerate`
+Additionally, to avoid drastic spike or drip in the commission rate for SSN operators, the change in the commission per cycle is bounded by `maxcommchangerate` (initially set to 1%).
 2. `transition WithdrawComm(ssnaddr: ByStr20)` to withdraw the commission
    earned.
 3. `transition UpdateReceivingAddr(new_addr: ByStr20)` to update the address to